aarontrowbridge/aarontrowbridge.github.io/content/posts/9-generative-adversarial-nets.md

 >\end{align*}
 >$$
 >
->and the [Jenson-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence), is defined as
+>and the [Jenson-Shannon divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence), which is symmetric, strictly positive, and $0$ iff the distributions are equal, is defined as
 >
 >$$
 >\begin{align*}